-1/2 cup egg whites at room temp (about 4-5 eggs)
+1/2 cup egg whites at room temp (about 4 or 5 eggs)

-1/8 tsp. cream of tartar
+1/8 t of cream of tartar

-1/8 tsp. salt
+1/8 t of salt

 1 cup granulated sugar

-1 1/2 tsp. cornstarch
+1 1/2 t cornstarch

 1 Tablespoon red wine vinegar

-1/2 tsp. vanilla extract
+1/2 t vanilla extract

-1 1/4 cups heavy cream
+1 1/4 to 1 1/2 cups heavy cream

-2 T light brown sugar packed or white sugar
+1-2 T light brown sugar packed or white sugar

-Preheat oven to 350 degrees
+Preheat oven to 350 degrees.

 In a mixer fitted with a whisk attachment whip the egg whites, cream of tartar and salt in a clean, dry bowl until foamy.
-Add the granulated sugar, cornstarch, vinegar and vanilla and continue whipping until stiff, smooth and glossy, about 7-8 minutes more.
+Add the granulated sugar, cornstarch, vinegar and vanilla and continue whipping until stiff, smooth and glossy, about 8 minutes more.

 Spoon the stiff egg whites in the circle, using the back of the spoon to smooth the top and sides of the disk.
-Bake in the center of the oven for 10 minutes, then reduce the heat to 300 degrees and bake until the meringue has puffed up and slightly cracked on the top and the surface is highly browned to the color of a latte coffee, about 45 minutes more.
-Turn off the oven, prop open the oven door, and let it cool in the oven at least 30 minutes, to room temperature.
-This ensures a gradual cooling, which protects the delicate meringue.
+Bake in the center of the oven for 10 minutes, then reduce the heat to 300 degrees and bake until the meringue has puffed up and slightly cracked on the top and the surface is highly browned to the color of cafe au laid, about 45 minutes more.
+Turn off the oven, prop open the oven door just a bit, and let it cool in the oven at least 30 minutes, to room temperature.
+This ensures a gradual cooking, which protects the delicate meringue.